 Tailoring It To You

-You also don’t have to follow the weekly schedule you create stringently.
-You can mix up each week, but take time the week before to plan it out.
+Don’t follow the weekly schedule you create stringently if you can’t.
+Mix up each week, but take time the week before to plan it out.
 After all, your volunteer work or sports schedule may change from week to week.
 Or you may have an extra meet up or field trip for your academic extracurricular.
 Don’t feel they’re rules!
 Stick close to it though to make sure you’re staying on track.